Remarks from the Township Manager

 During an actual emergency, the Township will convey pertinent information to the public through all local television and radio networks.
 In addition, emergency information will be televised on the Township’s Government Access Channel (LMTV), posted on the Township’s website and on social media (Lower Merion Township on Facebook and @LowerMerionTwp on Twitter), and communicated through a special notification mailbox on the Township’s phone system.
 As of October 2014, alerts also come through the Township's "Blackboard Connect" call-out system.

 Although the Township’s Primary Emergency Management Team is confident in its ability to carry out its public responsibility for emergency response, we recommend that each family develop their own emergency plan.
 Take the time to review the website and discuss what special needs or resources your family may require.

 As circumstances occur, the Township will provide you with updates and additional information on our Emergency Management Program.
-If you have specific questions, please contact Public Information Officer Thomas J. Walsh at 610-645-6199.
+If you have specific questions, please contact Public Information Office at 610-645-6199.

 - To Help You Prepare

 - Important Phone Numbers